 Taxpayers qualify for the personal income tax only when they earn income threefold higher than the average monthly salary of an employee in the current year.
 It takes into account the citizen’s salary, paid in the Republic of Serbia in the year for which the tax is determined.
 The main condition is that in the course of a calendar year, the income is greater than the triple amount of average annual earnings.

-Annual tax on income of citizens is paid by the following qualified taxpayers:
+Annual tax on the income of citizens is paid by the following qualified taxpayers:

 Residents are persons who reside in Serbia, as well as persons who perform their business activities within the territory of the Republic of Serbia.
 Residents are also persons who reside in our country for 183 days or more, for a period of 12 months.